Skip to Main Content

 • Communicate disciplinary knowledge and values in professional and public contexts.

-• Demonstrate a global outlook with respect for cultural diversity, including Indigenous cultural competence.
+• Demonstrate a global outlook with respect for cultural diversity.

 • Demonstrate autonomy, accountability and judgement for own learning and professional practice.